 While we can’t sort out your entire life, we can give you some hard advice on where to plan that crucial birthday dinner.
 What’s important?
 For starters, a space that will accommodate a group.
-And unless your name is Kristen Stewart, you probably want a place thats fun, festive, and where people are happy.
+And unless your name is Kristen Stewart, you probably want somewhere that's fun, festive, and where people are happy.
 Oh and drinks.
 Lots of drinks.
 It’s a simple formula, but one that’s not always easy to crack.
-Here is your (new and improved) guide to the best birthday dinners in Los Angeles.
+Here is your newly-updated guide to the best birthday dinners in Los Angeles.

 E.R.B. is where you take the birthday crew when drinking is the focus, food is necessary, and bocce ball is welcomed.
-The new Arts District spot is definitely a bar, but reserving a table on the fantastic back patio and eating and drinking the night away is as strong a birthday situation as you can.
-Think of the menu as worldly drunk food.
-Pork belly baos, taquitos, buttermilk biscuits.
+The new Arts District spot is definitely a bar, but reserving a table on the fantastic back patio and eating and drinking the night away is about as strong a birthday move as you can make.
+Think of the menu as worldly drunk food: pork belly baos, taquitos, buttermilk biscuits.
 YES TO EVERYTHING.
-The vibe is fun and relaxed, and in the heart of everything cool, if the party moves elsewhere.
+The vibe is fun and relaxed, and in the heart of everything cool, if the party decides to venture elsewhere.

 It’s your birthday and you’re going to eat pasta if you want to.
-The trattoria right on Melrose is the casual pasta spot the area has been craving for years.
-And also, the solution to your birthday dinner blues.
-The location is as central as it gets, easy to get to, and half your friend group no doubt lives up the block.
-While the interior is great, save that vibe for date night.
-Your move is the front patio, with all the room in the world for you and your friends to spread out, grab some bottles of wine and beer, and get a little rowdy.
+This casual Italian trattoria on Melrose is as central as it gets, and half your friend group probably lives up the block anyway.
+While the interior here is great, save that vibe for date night.
+Your move is the front patio, with all the room in the world for your group to spread out, grab some bottles of wine, and get a little rowdy.

-If you’re looking to eat, drink, and dance the night away in one spot for your birthday, Abigaile is your best bet.
+If you’re looking to eat, drink, and dance all in one spot on your birthday, Abigaile is your best bet.
 But don’t fear – Abigaile is definitely not a club.
 It’s a well-constructed shrine to birthday needs.
 The welcoming, first-floor dining room serves fantastic American food and great craft beer, while upstairs things loosen up with a full-fledged rooftop bar and the dance floor debauchery that goes with it.

-This Westside institution epitomizes old-school Angeleno Mexican cuisine and that means crowd-pleasing food for your entire birthday group.
-La Cabana is also downright fun, with a live mariachi band (ON THE ROOF) and a raucous back patio for all your drunken birthday needs.
-The pitchers of margs seemingly never end and next thing you know you’ll be stumbling out at 3am like a true birthday champ.
+This Westside institution epitomizes old-school Angeleno Mexican cuisine and that means crowd-pleasing food for your entire birthday group (think shredded beef quesadillas and burritos big enough for two).
+La Cabana is also downright fun, with a live mariachi band (ON THE ROOF) and a raucous back patio for all your drunken birthday desires.
+The pitchers of margaritas seemingly never end and next thing you know you’ll be stumbling out at 3am like a true birthday champ.